gygelly/Candid/README.md

 Currently it throws a permission denied exception if no rules passed.

-TODO: add an optional redirect to permission denied
+TODO: add an optional redirect to permission denied template

 ### Whitelisting